jenkinzz/vanilla-html-email-framework/README.md

 The Vanilla Framework is a lean HTML template combined with an external CSS stylesheet to make emails easy.

-Vanilla leverages CSS inliners to allow designers to use the full power of HTML/CSS to build robust emails, while still displaying uniformly across all clients.
-No additional software or coding languages are required.
+Vanilla leverages CSS inliners to allow designers to use the full power of HTML/CSS when they build emails, while still displaying uniformly across all clients.
+No additional software or coding languages are required, just vanilla HTML/CSS (Hence, the name).

 ## Quick start
 Choose one of the following options: